-As Portfolio Advisor, CAMI is responsible for providing investment management services to the CIBC ETFs, including the exercise of voting rights attached to securities or other property held by the CIBC ETFs.
+As Portfolio Advisor, CAMI is responsible for providing investment management services to the CIBC ETFs, including the exercise of voting rights attached to CIBC ETFs' securities or other property.

-The Portfolio Advisor has adopted written policies and procedures aimed to ensure all votes in respect of securities or other property of the CIBC ETFs are made to maximize returns and are in the best interests of their Unitholders.
+CAMI has adopted written policies and procedures aimed to ensure all votes in respect of the CIBC ETFs' securities or other property are made to maximize returns and are in the best interests of their Unitholders.

-Pursuant to the proxy-voting policies and procedures, the Portfolio Advisor is responsible for directing how any votes in respect of securities or other property of the CIBC ETFs are to be voted.
-The Portfolio Advisor has:
+Pursuant to the proxy-voting policies and procedures, CAMI and the portfolio sub-advisor are responsible for directing how any votes in respect of the CIBC ETFs' securities or other property are to be voted.
+The Portfolio Advisor and portfolio sub-advisor have:

-- a standing policy for dealing with routine matters on which it may vote; a policy that indicates the circumstances under which it will deviate from the standing policy for routine matters; - a policy under which, and procedures by which, it will determine how to vote or refrain from voting on non-routine matters; - procedures to ensure that portfolio securities held by the CIBC ETFs are voted in accordance with the instructions of the Portfolio Advisor; and - procedures for voting proxies in situations where there may be a conflict of interest between the Portfolio Advisor and Unitholders of the CIBC ETFs.
+- a standing policy for dealing with routine matters on which it may vote; - a policy that indicates the circumstances under which it will deviate from the standing policy for routine matters; - a policy under which, and procedures by which, it will determine how to vote or refrain from voting on non-routine matters;

+- procedures to ensure that the CIBC ETFs' portfolio securities are voted in accordance with the instructions of the Portfolio Advisor and portfolio sub-advisor; and - procedures for voting proxies in situations where there may be a conflict of interest between the Portfolio Advisor, portfolio sub-advisor and Unitholders of the CIBC ETFs.